jcarterlab/Risky-Business/README.md

 # Risky-Business

-Illustrates different kinds of political violence risks present in the emerging world based on local news media headlines.
+Illustrates the different kinds of political violence risks present in the emerging world based on local news media headlines.

 The report can be found [here.](R/Risky-Business.md)